 This was a blog about tabletop gaming with news, reviews, interviews, and articles and possible source material that gamers should find invaluable - in short, a load of stuff that I hope will aid and inspire your tabletop hobby.

-There's plenty of stuff to look at, and the first Monday of every month has a new Hints & Tips article, but as of May 2016 this blog has closed down.
+There's plenty of stuff to look at, but as of May 2016 this blog will not be updated regularly.

 Saturday, 22 May 2010

 A lovely sunny day, foam swords and my hyperactive three year old son.
 What more could I ask for?

 The initial duel was a bloodbath.
 He bested me with a single strike!

 Arr-harr!
 Fair does, the head scarf made him look like a failed actress from the 1920's, but he did look the part when he was trying to board the pedloes in the pond.

 His favourite Drizzt Do'Urden pose - Dark Elf: The School Years